Hafiz Saeed opens office for his political party in Lahore, snubs Pakistan government

 Milli Muslim League (MML) has been touted as the political face of the terror outfit JuD

-LAHORE: Ignoring all Pakistan government's warnings, Mumbai attack mastermind Hafiz Saeed has opened the first political office of Milli Muslim League (MML) in Lahore district.
+LAHORE: Ignoring all warnings from the Pakistan government, Mumbai attack mastermind Hafiz Saeed has opened the first political office of Milli Muslim League (MML) in Lahore district.

 Milli Muslim League (MML) has been touted as the political face of terror outfit JuD.
-The country's Interior Ministry has further called it an offshoot of the banned Lashkar-e-Taiba (LeT).
+The country's Interior Ministry has called it an offshoot of the banned LeT.

-Saeed inaugurated the MML office on Mohni Road and listened to civic problems of the area people, a report in Pakistani daily Dawn stated.
+Saeed inaugurated the MML office on Mohni Road and listened to civic problems of the area, a report in Pakistani daily Dawn stated.

 Pakistan's Interior Ministry has opposed the registration of MML as a political party with the Election Commission by terming it as an "offshoot of proscribed entities".
 The Ministry`s opposition came after a security agency`s report expressing apprehension that the registration of MML as a political party "would breed violence and extremism in politics".

-Saeed, who has a USD 10 million bounty on his head for terror activities, has requested the United Nations to struck off his name from the list of global designated terrorists.
+Saeed, who has a USD 10 million bounty on his head for terror activities, has requested the United Nations to strike off his name from the list of global designated terrorists.

-Interesting, the MML office was inaugurated from National Assembly constituency NA-120 of Lahore district – a seat traditionally contested by the Sharifs, who never lost since their debut in politics in 1985 here.
+Interestingly, the MML office was inaugurated from the National Assembly constituency NA-120 of Lahore district – a seat traditionally contested by the Sharifs, who never lost since their debut in politics in 1985 here.

 Expressing support for Saeed, former Pakistan president Pervez Musharraf said that he would welcome an alliance with global terrorist and 26/11 Mumbai attack mastermind Hafiz Saeed for the general election in 2018.